Chemical selection and screening | Restricted chemicals | Chemical handling

 Both the European Union (EU) and China have issued stringent standards for product content and have banned some chemicals altogether.
 For example, the EU's Restriction on Use of Hazardous Substances in Electrical and Electronic Equipment (RoHS) regulation has been in effect since 2006.
 It was recently updated (RoHS2) in an effort to resolve uncertainties and increase market surveillance and enforcement.

-To comply with the EU’s Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH), TI and other manufacturers must gather (and under some circumstances) file information about the properties of chemical substances used in Europe.
-We also provide assurances to customers about the status of REACH-listed substances in our products.
+To comply with the EU's Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH), TI and other manufacturers must gather (and under some circumstances) file information about the properties of chemical substances used in Europe.
+We also provide information to customers about the status of REACH-listed substances in our products.

 China published its own set of production requirements: the China Management Methods for Controlling Pollution by Electronic Information Products (China RoHS).
 Although our components are not required to meet China RoHS labeling requirements (which apply primarily to end-equipment manufacturers), we changed our shipping labels and provided additional information to our customers so they can more easily meet their compliance needs.